 Trocaire College has implemented an Emergency Notification System.
-In the event of a campus closing or other emergency situation, Trocaire's Information Technology Office will activate the emergency system that sends notifications through text messaging, email, and voice messages to cell and home phone numbers.
+In the event of a campus closing or other emergency situation, Trocaire's Institutional Advancement Office will activate the emergency system that sends notifications through text messaging, email, and voice messages to cell and home phone numbers.
 Participants will be able to include up to six phone numbers, two email addresses and a text message number as notification contacts.

-School closings due to inclement weather or other crisis situations will also activate the notification system.
+School closings due to inclement weather will also activate the notification system.